Is There a Dimmer Outlook Ahead for Ares Capital Corporation (ARCC)?

-Ares Capital Corporation (NASDAQ:ARCC) went down by -0.28% from its latest closing price compared to the recent 1-year high of $22.93.
-The company’s stock price has collected -2.51% of loss in the last five trading sessions.
+Ares Capital Corporation (NASDAQ:ARCC) went down by -1.11% from its latest closing price compared to the recent 1-year high of $22.93.
+The company’s stock price has collected 1.82% of gains in the last five trading sessions.

 Is It Worth Investing in Ares Capital Corporation (NASDAQ :ARCC) Right Now?